alexstyl/Memento-Calendar/README.md

 ## Architecture
 The Model-View-Presenter is used in order to architecture the app.

 **Presenters** are platform agnostic and live in the **memento** module, in order to be able to be used across all platforms.
 They contain the core logic of forwarding *Models* to the *Views*.
+It is up for the specific platform component to create a View

 **Views** are responsible displaying information back to the user.
 For each view there is one interface that lives in the memento module.
+A view is not to be confused with Android's View classes, Activities or Fragments.

 **Models** contain the minimum amount of information needed to render the information on the screen.